Valdegg/LabTwinChallenge/README.md

 *	 string

 -	At the top, there are two variables that represent the output file and the folder it is in.
-Their values need to be changed by the user before running the program.
+Their values might need to be changed by the user before running the program.

 *	result_name = "papers_aggregated.txt"